Insurance · May 09, 2023

 If your home has valuables or collections, you may be required to install additional security measures.
 Investing in a security system with live monitoring and connection to local emergency services can not only protect your valuables, but it can also help decrease insurance costs.

 Beyond jewelry and high-end electronics, you can take other measures to secure valuables like fine art, wine and automobiles.
 Physical security measures, humidity and temperature controls, and protected storage can all be used at your discretion to add an extra layer of protection.
-Your insurer may also provide consultative services to authenticate and properly protect and store them.
+Your insurer may also provide consultative services to authenticate and properly protect and store valuable belongings.

 3 Scheduling jewelry and other valuables